JJifith/Where-is-My-Bus/whereismybus/README.md

-# 🚌 Where Is My Bus — Kottayam
+# 🚌 Where Is My Bus

 Real-time bus tracking web app for Kottayam routes.
 Drivers share their phone location → passengers see live bus positions and ETAs.